-We process the data collected for as long as necessary and in compliance with the statutory retention period (bookkeeping, limitation period, company law, tax and social insurance legislation) and for as long as required in order to perform our specified processing tasks as well as on the basis of our overriding legitimate interests (e.g. documentation and evidence purposes) (in particular to provide evidence or to defend against claims and to demonstrate good governance).
+We process the data collected for as long as necessary and in compliance with the statutory retention period (bookkeeping, limitation period, company law, tax and social insurance legislation), contractual retention periods, the requirements imposed by the authorities, and for performing our specified processing tasks, as well as on the basis of our overriding legitimate interests (e.g. documentation and evidence purposes) (in particular to provide evidence or to defend against claims and to demonstrate good data governance).

 Within the meaning of a purpose-oriented retention period, we ensure that your data is only stored for as long as is absolutely necessary for the specific processing purpose.
 Due to actuarial circumstances (occurrence of a claim, suspected misuse, recourse claims, dispute) and changing legal parameters that can simultaneously involve different retention periods, the retention period may range from a few days to a few years or more.
 If the data is no longer required for processing purposes, it will be erased or anonymized in accordance with our customary erasure processes.